-- 1.2.
-Site Control: Site control is required at time of application and may be documented by a purchase agreement, an option to purchase, extended term lease, or a valid title in the name of the taxpayer or developer.
-The application submission must identify the site locations. - 2.3.
-Zoning: Appropriate zoning is required at the time of application and must be evidenced in the form of either by submitting the following: - a. an official local jurisdiction map that the site is zoned for the proposed project type--or - b. a signed letter from an official of the jurisdiction stating either that (i) the proposed project is consistent with existing zone requirements or (ii) changing the existing zoning requirements to permit the project will be completed no later than the date for LIHTC reservations.
+- 2. Site Control: Site control is required at time of application and may be documented by a purchase agreement, an option to purchase, extended term lease, or a valid title in the name of the taxpayer or developer.
+The application submission must identify the site locations. - 3.
+Zoning: Appropriate zoning is required at the time of application and must be evidenced by submitting the following: - a. an official local jurisdiction map that the site is zoned for the proposed project type. - b. a signed letter from an official of the jurisdiction stating either that (i) the proposed project is consistent with existing zone requirements or (ii) changing the existing zoning requirements to permit the project will be completed no later than the date for LIHTC reservations.